-This email is being sent to the campus community as a Timely Warning regarding a crime that occurred on campus-affiliated property.
+This email is being sent to the campus community as a Timely Warning regarding a crime that occurred on campus property.
 The following is provided for your personal safety.

 UCPD is investigating this crime.
-If you have information that might assist in the investigation, please contact UCPD at 805-893-3446, or report crime information anonymously at www.police.ucsb.edu/contact-us/report-crime.
+If you have information that might assist in the investigation, please contact the UCSB Police Department at 805-893-3446, or report crime information anonymously at www.police.ucsb.edu/contact-us/report-crime.

 UCPD reminds the campus community of the following safety tips:

-· Ensure that all doors and windows are closed and locked.
+· Ensure that all doors, windows, and desks are closed and locked.
 Do not prop open doors or allow unauthorized persons into secured/locked buildings.

 · Immediately report inoperable locks and latches to the appropriate maintenance personnel.